gittysachin/Online-Store-with-React-and-GraphQL/readme.md

 The app also includes many server side bits including JWT authentication, permissions, sending email, uploading images, and charging credit cards.

 https://sickfits-next-prod-sachin.herokuapp.com/

+React hooks and some updates to the GraphQL ecosystem will be available soon.